sameedakber-ai/Airbnb-Pricing-Strategy-Model/README.md

 1. How does the average daily listing price vary with time of year?
 2. What factors influence listing prices in Seattle?
-3. What (if any) influence does property type have on listing price?
 3. What (if any) influence does location and monthly activity have on listing prices?
 4. How can a host set their listing price appropriately?

 # File Descriptions